EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 ```

-Now changing the "src/nested/Other.jl":
+Now changing the “src/nested/Other.jl”:

 ```julia
 julia> watch_file("src")

 ```

 Nothing happened.
-We'll need to be specific about the nested directory to make it work:
+We’ll need to be specific about the nested directory to make it work:

 ```julia
 julia> watch_file("src/nested")